 - Tell your doctor if you have signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.

 - Check your blood sugar as you have been told by your doctor.

 - Severe health problems like some organ problems can happen with durvalumab.
 This includes lung, liver, thyroid, pituitary, adrenal, pancreas, kidney, and muscle problems.
 Nerve problems or a very bad rash may also happen.
 Sometimes, these problems have been deadly.
 These problems may happen anytime during treatment or after treatment has stopped.
 Talk with the doctor.

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.

 - Call your doctor right away if you have any signs of infection like fever, chills, flu-like signs, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.

-- It is common to have loose stools (diarrhea) with durvalumab.
-However, a very bad bowel problem (colitis) with diarrhea has happened with this medicine.
+- It is common to have diarrhea with durvalumab.
+However, a severe bowel problem (colitis) with diarrhea has happened with durvalumab.
 This may lead to tears or holes in the bowels and may be life-threatening.
-Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or very bad stomach pain.
+Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or severe stomach pain.